dainst/idai-field/desktop/src/manual/manual.en.md

 * *Semantic references*: Links to related concepts in other systems (see section *References*).

-### References
+## References

 Forms, fields, valuelists as well as their values can be linked to external resources via references.
 A distinction is made between general and semantic references.

+### General references

-**General references** are URLs to web pages where further information on the respective element of the project configuration can be accessed.
+General references are URLs to web pages where further information on the respective element of the project configuration can be accessed.
 These URLs are displayed in the information pop-up that can be displayed in the resource editor by right-clicking on a field or value, and can thus serve as an aid for data entry.

+### Semantic references

-**Semantic references** represent links to related concepts in other systems (vocabularies, ontologies, etc.) and consist of a predicate and a URI.
-One of the following relations can be selected as the predicate:
+Semantic references represent links to related concepts in other systems (vocabularies, ontologies, etc.) and consist of a predicate and a URI.

-*Simple Knowledge Organization System*:
+#### Mapping relations

+One of the following relations can be selected as a predicate:

 * skos:exactMatch
 * skos:closeMatch
 * skos:broadMatch
 * skos:narrowMatch
 * skos:relatedMatch

-*iDAI.world*:
 * idw:unknownMatch

+The first five relations are standard mapping relations of the *Simple Knowledge Organization System (SKOS)*. *idw:unknownMatch* is a specifically defined addition.
+All relations are sub-properties of *skos:mappingRelation* and are intended - by convention - for links between different concept schemes.

+The following explanations are based on the [SKOS reference](https://www.w3.org/TR/skos-reference/#mapping), where you can find further information.

+##### skos:exactMatch

+The relation *skos:exactMatch* is used to link two concepts, indicating a high degree of confidence that the concepts can be used interchangeably across a wide range of information retrieval applications.

+##### skos:closeMatch

+The relation *skos:closeMatch* is used to link two concepts that are sufficiently similar that they can be used interchangeably in some information retrieval applications.

+##### skos:broadMatch

+The relation *skos:broadMatch* is used to state a hierarchical mapping link between two concepts, with the target concept being identified as a broader concept (i.e. the linked concept encompasses the concept in the Field project configuration).

+If [A] is the element (e.g. field or value) of the Field project configuration and [B] is the concept identified by the URI:

+[A] skos:broadMatch [B] = [B] is broader than [A]

+##### skos:narrowMatch

+The relation *skos:narrowMatch* is used to state a hierarchical mapping link between two concepts, with the target concept being identified as a narrower concept (i.e. the concept in the Field project configuration encompasses the linked concept).

+If [A] is the element (e.g. field or value) in the Field project configuration and [B] is the concept identified by the URI:

+[A] skos:narrowMatch [B] = [B] is narrower than [A]

+##### skos:relatedMatch

+The relation *skos:relatedMatch* is used to state an associative mapping link between two concepts.
+It should be used when two concepts are related but neither is broader or narrower than the other and they are not equivalent.
+The relation is appropriate for topical, functional, or contextual associations (e.g. a link between "Amphora" and "Wine trade").

+##### idw:unknownMatch

+The relation *idw:unknownMatch* is used to link two concepts, stating that the type of mapping is not known.
+It should be used when there is reasonable evidence that two concepts are related, but the exact mapping kind (equivalence, hierarchical, or associative) has not yet been determined.

+##### Decision guide

+Same scope and intent? ➝ *skos:exactMatch*

+Very close, but caveats remain? ➝ *skos:closeMatch*

+Strictly more general/specific? ➝ *skos:broadMatch* / *skos:narrowMatch*

+Only associated, not hierarchical/equivalent? ➝ *skos:relatedMatch*

+Unclear; mark for curation? ➝ *idw:unknownMatch*

 ## Select project languages